ajaychinthapalli/github-action-eks-runners/README.md

 ```

 Classic PAT with `repo` and `admin:org` scopes (or a GitHub App for production use).

+> Superseded in Part 5: this manually-created secret is later replaced with one synced automatically from AWS Secrets Manager via External Secrets Operator, so the PAT itself never has to be typed into `kubectl` again.

 ### Step 8: Deploy the runner scale set